cloudflare/cloudflare-docs/products/ssl/src/content/client-certificates/troubleshooting.md

 # Troubleshooting

-If your query returns an error even after configuring and embedding the client SSL certificate, consider checking the following settings.
+If your query returns an error even after configuring and embedding a client SSL certificate, consider checking the following settings.

 --------